-Discharge to be at a rate no greater than would have occurred for the undeveloped catchment during a 60-minute, 5-year ARI rainfall event with no initial infiltration unless greater capacity in the downstream stormwater network can be proven through modelling or first principle hydraulic calculations.
+Discharge to be at a rate no greater than would have occurred for the pre-developed catchment during a 60-minute, 20% AEP rainfall event with no initial infiltration unless greater capacity in the downstream stormwater network can be proven through modelling or first principle hydraulic calculations.
 The designer shall undertake the necessary design and prepare design drawings compatible with the TA's design and performance parameters.
 Designers shall ensure the following aspects have been considered and where appropriate included in the design:

 - (a) The size of pipes, ponds, swales, wetlands, and other devices in the proposed stormwater management system; - (b) How the roading stormwater design is integrated into the overall stormwater system; - (c) The type and class of materials proposed to be used; - (d) System layouts and alignments including: - Route selection showing infrastructure to be vested located on Council Land only, unless specifically agreed with QLDC; - (ii) Topographical and environmental aspects (see 5.3.4.3); - (iii) Easements The stormwater infrastructure shall be centrally located within the easement.
-Easements of a minimum width of 3.0m shall be provided for all storm water systems that are to be vested in Council or the system owner where they cross any private land; - (iv) Clearances from underground services and structures (see 5.3.7.9 and 5.3.7.10); - (v) Provision for future extensions; - (vi) Location of secondary flowpaths; - (e) Hydraulic adequacy (see 4.3.9.5); and - (f) Property service connection locations and sizes (see 4.3.11).
+Easements shall be provided for all storm water systems that are to be vested in Council or the system owner where they cross any private land.
+An easement shall be 3 m wide or to the full extent of the zone of influence, whichever is greater, or unless otherwise agreed by Council; - (iv) Clearances from underground services and structures (see 5.3.7.9 and 5.3.7.10); - (v) Provision for future extensions;

+- (vi) Location of secondary flowpaths;

+- (e) Hydraulic adequacy (see 4.3.9.5); and

+- (f) Property service connection locations and sizes (see 4.3.11).